smartdevicelink/sdl_evolution/proposals/NNNN-Change_ATF_test_reports_folder_structure.md

 ## Motivation

 Create more convenient reports structure, less nested.
-Multiple running of test script should not override old reports.
-Structure of reports should be clear for easy searching certain report.
+Running multiple test scripts should not override old reports.
+Structure of reports should be clear, so you can easily search for a certain report.

 ## Proposed solution